Welcome to My Homepage

 Honors & Awards

-Best Doctoral Dissertation, Chinese Ceramic Society, 2019
+Best Doctoral Dissertation, The Ceramics Society (National) 2019

-Yandongsheng Fellowship, Shanghai Institute of Ceramics, 2017
+Yandongsheng Fellowship, Shanghai Institute of Ceramics (Institutional) 2017

-Lab Graduate Student Appointment, Argonne National Laboratory, 2016
+Lab Graduate Student Appointment, Argonne National Laboratory 2016